JEmbry2019/PokerPythonProjectTuesdat/README.md

- # Blackjack

-#### Sample CodeLouisville Project

-A simple command line Blackjack game

-## Installation & Running

-This project uses `Pipenv` to run.

-* Check out the source code locally
-* Inside the project dir, run `pipenv install`
-* Run `pipenv run python game.py`

 ## Tests

 Once your environment is set up, you can run tests with:

 * `pipenv run python tests.py`

-## Source Overview

-This project consists of a few classes:

-* `Card` is a simple datastructure containing a `rank` and `suit` value
-    * It contains an `is_facecard()` method to check if it is a face card
-* `Hand` is a class with the following properties:
-    * `cards`: A list of `Card` objects in the hand
-    * `add_card(card)`: A method to put the given card into the hand
-    * `score()`: computes the Blackjack score for the hand
-    * `is_bust()`: returns True if the score is over 21
-* `Deck` is a class representing the yet-undrawn cards in the Deck.
-    * It is initialized as a standard deck of 52 playing cards
-    * `shuffle()`: randomizes the order of the cards
-    * `draw()`: removes the top card from the deck and returns it.

-The game loop logic itself is contained in the `Game` class.
-Check the comments in that file for more information

-### Requirements:

-This project fulfills the following requirements:

-* Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
-    * There are two such loops.
-The outer "Play again" one and the inner "hit/stay" loop.
-Both are in `game.py`
-* Create a class, then create at least one object of that class and populate it with data
-    * All of `Card`, `Hand`, and `Deck` qualify
-* Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
-    * Both `Hand` and `Deck` use a list internally to store their data
-* Create and call at least 3 functions, at least one of which must return a value that is used
-    * So many functions.
-In particular `draw()` returns a value, a `Card` that is used
-* Create 3 or more unit tests for your application
-    * They reside in `tests.py`

 #### Additional Requirements
 * Your code have comments that document major sections of your code to make it easier to read